 The role of our therapy dogs is to support children at both sites with all sorts of emotional needs.
 These included coping with bereavement, exam pressures, anger management, anxiety and not to mention increasing the children’s understanding of responsibility and developing empathy.
-Plus the sheer enjoyment they get from being around Ruffles and Callie is lovely to see!
+Plus the sheer enjoyment they get from being around the dogs is lovely to see!
 The feedback from the parents and children has been overwhelmingly supportive.

-We understand that it is not possible for all families to have a dog therefore we hope that having both Callie and Ruffles will be an opportunity for the children at both sites to have a ‘share’ in a dog and gain a relationship and contact on a more regular basis.
-We have now included photos of Callie for you to see below and the FAQs in the recent letter that were covered when Ruffles arrived.
+We understand that it is not possible for all families to have a dog therefore we hope that having both Rogan and Ruffles will be an opportunity for the children at both sites to have a ‘share’ in a dog and gain a relationship and contact on a more regular basis.

 What is a reading dog?